 Additionally, you will face the penalties you would normally face for a DUI, potentially including:

 - Required attendance for substance abuse education or treatment programs.

 This is only for a first DUI.
 For a second or subsequent DUI, the penalties get much worse, and can include prison time.
 The consequences are too severe to not have an experienced St. Petersburg DUI lawyer on your side.

-If you face commercial DUI charges, contact Melina Morris of Morris Law Firm, P.A..
-Both are aggressive St. Petersburg commercial DUI lawyer who will put her experience as a former prosecutor to work for you.
+If you are facing commercial DUI charges, contact Melina Morris of Morris Law Firm, P.A..
+Both are aggressive St. Petersburg commercial DUI lawyers who will put their experience as a former prosecutor to work for you.
 Call the Morris Law Firm, P.A. at (727) 388-4736 today for a free consultation with an CDL DUI defense attorney in Pinellas County, FL

 Set up your first consultation today.
 Morris Law Firm, P.A. accepts clients in the St. Petersburg and Tampa metropolitan area including Dunedin, Largo, Oldsmar, Tarpon Springs, Seminole, and Palm Harbor.